OloruntobiOlurombi/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 ```
 touch network.yml
 ```

-> Declear cloudFormation version and Description
+> Declear cloudFormation version and Description in the network.yml file
 ```
 AWSTemplateFormatVersion: 2010-09-09
 Description: Oloruntobi / Project Two - This template deploys a VPC